ric2b/Vivaldi-browser/chromium/docs/commit_checklist.md

 Run `git cl upload`.
 Some useful options include:

 *   `--cq-dry-run` (or `-d`) will set the patchset to do a CQ Dry Run.
+It is a good idea to run try jobs for each new patchset with significant changes.
 *   `-r <chromium_username>` will add reviewers.
 *   `-b <bug_number>` automatically populates the bug reference line of the commit message.
+Use `-b None` is there is no relevant crbug.
 *   `--edit-description` will let you update the commit message.

+To help guide your reviewers, it is also recommended to provide a title for each patchset summarizing the changes and indicating whose comments the patchset addresses.
+Running `git cl upload` will upload a new patchset and prompt you for a brief patchset title.
+The title defaults to your most recent commit summary, so if you tend to squash all your commits into one, try to enter a new summary each time you upload.
+You can also modify the patchset title directly in Gerrit.

 ## 14. Check the CL again in Gerrit

 Run `git cl web` to go to the Gerrit URL associated with the current branch.
-Open the latest patch set and verify that all of the uploaded files are correct.
+Open the latest patchset and verify that all of the uploaded files are correct.
 Click `Expand All` to check over all of the individual line-by-line changes again.
 Basically do a self-review before asking your reviewers for a review.